AtulSingh26/Advance-Sql-Assignment/README.md

 ON c.address_id = a.address_id
 WHERE c.customer_id IS NULL
 ```
+##### Approach :
++ We have been asked to create a list of the addresses that are not associated to any customer
++ So For that I have used two tables i.e., `address` and `customer`.
++ I have used right join above to retrieve all the data from the address table irrespective of whether it is present in the customer table.
+So whichever customer_id is not associated with any address will result in null values which i am using in the where clause to filter out the data where customer_id is null which will give me all the address which are not related to any customer.

 ##### OUTPUT :
 <img width="585" alt="Screenshot 2023-03-08 at 2 19 26 PM" src="https://user-images.githubusercontent.com/122472996/223666541-33b758d1-0e0a-4340-bcb3-2994a7e688e8.png">

 ### QUESTION 4:
 Write a query to create a list of the revenue (sum of amount) grouped by a column in the format "country, city" ordered in decreasing amount of revenue.